pgEdge/cli/test/t/auto_ddl/README.md

 Each of these .sql files will have a corresponding expected output file generated manually by executing the SQL files against psql on the intended node.

 ## Actual Output Files
-When these .sql files are executed during the regression run (through Runner.py), an actual output file is generated.
+When these .sql files are executed during the regression run (via runner.py), an actual output file is generated.

 ## Output Comparison
 Expected output files are compared against the actual output generated during test execution.
 Any differences between the actual and expected outputs result in the test being marked as a failure, and the discrepancies are logged for review.